SebastianManriqueM/sdom_epe_trainning/training_material/training_sesion_1/1_4_Exploring_pyomo_model.md

   - wind
   - hydro
   - storage
-- Blocks containing onnly parameters (Do not include decision variables)
+- Blocks containing only parameters (Do not include any decision variables)
   - demand
   - nuclear
   - other_renewables